kvutien/Tutorial-ipfs-dapp/TUTO-3.md

-# Tutorial Full Stack "_hello World_" - Part 3
+# Tutorial Full Stack "_hello World_" - Part 3: add our code
 ## Why this tutorial?
-This tutorial is a kind of "_Hello World_" that covers a Full Stack blockchain and IPFS workflow, including deployment in production.
+This 4-part tutorial is a kind of "_Hello World_" that covers a Full Stack blockchain and IPFS workflow, including deployment in production.
 After you have completed it, you'd have deployed a blockchain smart contract on a public testnet, stored a file on IPFS using a web app that is publicly hosted.
 It is more ambitious than the usual tutorials that end up with a demo that only stays on your local computer.
 Here we go one step further, in production.

 1. In [Part 1](./TUTO-1.md) we've coded our smart contract and deployed it in production on the Ropsten test net.
 2. In [Part 2](./TUTO-2.md) we'll use the existing libraries and tools to scaffold a boilerplate React webapp and have it executing.